esha1701/BloodGlucose-Prediction/README.md

 * Matplotlib

-The project can be run on [Google Colab](https://colab.research.google.com/drive/1pNbD5qW0IJJDNXwz8cLUyG8Z5sHsvVhC#scrollTo=syD02GAmapxx) after uploading all files in data and UVAPadovasim on the notebook.
+The project can be run on [Google Colab](https://colab.research.google.com/drive/1pNbD5qW0IJJDNXwz8cLUyG8Z5sHsvVhC#scrollTo=syD02GAmapxx) after uploading all files in the data and UVAPadovasim folders on the notebook.